ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 ## The social media campaign

 One of our commitments to our community is to amplify the people who make it work.
 To run this campaign, we first needed permission from our maintainers to feature them.
-In our yearly maintainers survey, we asked whether they would be willing to be featured in a public spotlight, and many said yes.
+In our annual maintainer survey, we asked maintainers whether they would like to be featured in a public spotlight, and many said yes.

 We also reached out to current and past Champions from our Champions Program, which trains and supports R developers from historically underrepresented groups in the open science community.